 The tax will apply to land, building, and condominiums units.
 Any construction which can be used as a residence or for storage, industrial or commercial purposes will also fall under the new tax code.

-Owners will now potentially be liable to taxation on their Thailand real estate, although a generous tax exemption threshold will apply.
+Owners will now potentially be liable to taxation on their Thailand property, although a generous tax exemption threshold will apply.
 The tax will be imposed on property held on 1 January of each tax year.

 To be more specific regarding what is taxable:

 - Land: Grounds which include areas that are hills and waterways (rivers and the sea are not considered land).

 - Buildings: Houses, buildings, boathouses, or other constructions that are habitable or utilizable, used as storage, or used for industrial or commercial purposes.